 Since it’s inception, the total budget for Frontex has amounted to over €3 billion.
 From 2015 on its budget has rapidly increased and will continue to do so, with a total of €5.6 billion under the seven-year EU budget (Multiannual Financial Framework) 2021-2027.
 Research by Sea-Watch and Frag den Staat has shown that even a tiny portion of this year’s Frontex operational budget would be enough to implement a nationwide civil sea rescue program.
 A part of these billions have been earmarked for buying or leasing border security and control equipment.
 During the last year, Frontex has awarded Airbus, Elbit and Israel Aerospace Industries with €50 million for drone surveillance flights in the Mediterranean.
 It has spent dozens of millions on prolonging other aerial surveillance services.
 And it is in the process of purchasing firearms for its new Standing Corps.

 This new buying power is accompanied by ever closer relations with the European military and security industry.
-An industry which through extensive and successful lobbyists – warmly embraced as experts by EU policy makers – has managed to control the narrative underpining European border and migration policies, based on seeing migration as primarily a security problem and people on the move as threats.
+An industry which through extensive and successful lobbyists – warmly embraced as experts by EU policy makers – has managed to control the narrative underpining European border and migration, based on seeing migration as primarily a security problem and people on the move as threats.
 A narrative which has spurred the process of border militarisation, guaranteeing a growing border security market, to the benefit of the arms industry’s profits.
 An industry which earns twice over the bodies of people on the move, as the same companies also fuel war and repression with arms exports.

 On 3 October 2013, a boat carrying hundreds of people on the move from Libya to Lampedusa caught fire and sank.
 Over 360 people died in one of the most severe incidents caused by Europe’s deadly policies.
 Since that day another 33,000 people or more died while trying to cross the Mediterranean, making it the deadliest border in the world.